SkullCrusher/connect-moji/README.md

 ```

 ## Understanding our use case
 Historically our software was only a desktop application which means the user has to physcially be at the machine or use some form of remote desktop software to manage it.
-Connect moji
+So I built connect moji as a simple framework to handle sending data to and from clients.
+Being simple and extremely flexible was a big goal because it has to work on electron, react, and react native.

 ## How it works